 Graduate credits toward a degree offered by the University are earned only after formal admission to graduate study.

 Students must apply for formal acceptance into a degree or licensure program.
 Applications remain active for one calendar year.
 Applications that are not complete after one year will be inactivated and an admission decision will not be made.
 Further registration will be prevented until the application is reactivated.

 A maximum of nine semester hours (SH) of NCE credit taken as a non-degree seeking or admissions pending student prior to formal admission may apply toward a degree or certificate of advanced study.
 Students who fail to complete the admission process before the end of their first term will not be permitted to register for the next term.
 Only admitted students are eligible for federal financial aid and for graduate degrees.

 In addition to the NLU Graduate Admission Requirements, applicants must submit all of the following to the Office of Admissions prior to consideration for admission to any NCE graduate program:

-- Official transcripts from all institutions attended for applicants to licensure programs; official transcripts from institutions in which a final degree was earned (showing the final degree) for applicants to NCE degree programs that do not lead to licensure
+- Official transcripts from all institutions attended for applicants to licensure programs that require transcript evaluation; official transcripts from institutions in which a final degree was earned (showing the final degree) for applicants to NCE degree programs that do not lead to licensure

 - A list of three references to include supervisors, employers, professors or others who have known the applicant in a professional or academic capacity.
 This requirement is waived for applicants with a GPA of 3.0 or higher.
 Some programs require letters of recommendation.
 See admission requirements for individual programs.